J4Numbers/ForgeTutorMod/README.md

 4. Commands
     1. Adding a New Command
     2. Linking New Commands
-5. Acheivements
+5. Achievements
-    1. Adding a New Acheivement
+    1. Adding a New Achievement
-    2. Tracking Stats for Acheivements
+    2. Tracking Stats for Achievements
 6. Inventory
     1. Adding a Block which Controls Inventory
     2. Creating a GUI for the Inventory